wonkodv/reqtrace/README.md

 * short representative title
 * optionally a description
 * list of other requirements that are "covered" by it
-* Optionally a Parent Requirement
+* Optionally one Parent or a list of child requirements

 Coverage